What is PPSR and How does PPSR Search/PPSR Check Work?

 Why you should do a PPSR Check

 Imagine that you want to buy a used car.
-You search and eventually find a car that you like.
+Your search and eventually find a car that you like.
 Everything looks good.
 The car looks OK.
 There doesn’t seem to be any issues.
 The registration papers seem to be in order.
 You’re ready to go.
 You pay for the vehicle and drive off.

 Then, a month later, you wake up to bailiffs at your front door about to take off with the car.
 They show you a PPSR registration indicating that there was a loan on the car and the owner of that loan is exercising their right under the PPSR to collect the car lieu of non-payment from the previous owner.
-Your neighbours think that you weren’t paying your car loan, and that’s why it’s repossessed.
+Your neighbors think that you weren’t paying your car loan, and that’s why it’s repossessed.
 But you had bought the car using cash, and now was out of cash and your car.

 Now imagine if there was a way to have checked all this information beforehand and prevented the loss of funds and the embarrassment of being awakened by bailiffs.
 You don’t have to imagine it.
 It’s already here and it’s the PPSR.
 And that’s why you should do a PPSR check before buying a used car.